 Step 2: Configure Display Environment For Campaign

-Environment helps buyers to identify the channel (format of inventory) in which ads are going to be displayed.
-The available options to set environment are Display, Mobile App, and In-stream video.
+The environment helps buyers to identify the channel (format of inventory) in which ads are going to be displayed.
+The available options to set the environment are Display, Mobile App, and In-stream video.

 Google Ad Exchange applies numerous restrictions to programmatic deals.
 These restrictions are to ensure the security of both sellers and buyers.
 The best way to avoid being restricted is to go along with Google Ad Manager Policy.

 In the US, one in every two dollars spent programmatically now runs through a direct deal.
 Programmatic direct deals are embraced by both publishers and advertisers offering them more control and efficiency than other traditional methods.